 Primary caregiving mothers showed greater activation in emotion-processing structures.
 However, secondary-caregiving fathers displayed greater activation in cortical circuits, associated with oxytocin and parenting.

 Primary caregiving fathers (these are the homosexual fathers) exhibited high amygdala activation similar to primary caregiving mothers.
-They also showed high activation of the superior temporal sulcus (STS) comparable to secondary-caregiving fathers and functional connectivity between amygdala and STS.
+They also showed high activation of the superior temporal sulcus (STS) comparable to secondary-caregiving fathers and functional connectivity between the amygdala and STS.

 What functions does the STS serve?

 What functions does the STS serve?
 It is involved in the perception of where others are gazing (joint attention).
 Thus, it is important in determining where others’ emotions are being directed.
-It is also involved in the perception of biological motion (as opposed to motion of inanimate matter).
+It is also involved in the perception of biological motion (as opposed to the motion of inanimate matter).